watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

       - Set the `cx` parameter to the `cx` session variable.
       - Set the `num` parameter to the `num_of_results` session variable (which is set to 3 in the Actions JSON file).
    - If you are using the advanced version, you will also need to configure the "Exclude", "Include", "Date restrict", and "Exact" actions.
 For each of these, use all the same configuration you used for the "Search" action (including the `query`, `cx`, and `num` parameter settings) plus one additional parameter setting for each:
-      - For "Exclude", set the `excludeTerms` parameter to the `exclude_terms` session variable
+      - For the "Exclude" action, set the `excludeTerms` parameter to the `exclude_terms` session variable
-      - For "Include", set the `orTerms` parameter to the `include_terms` session variable
+      - For the "Include", set the `orTerms` parameter to the `include_terms` session variable
-      - For "Date restrict", set the `dateRestrict` parameter to the `date_restrict` session variable
+      - For the "Date restrict" action, set the `dateRestrict` parameter to the `date_restrict` session variable
-      - For "Exact", set the `exactTerms` parameter to the `exact_terms` session variable
+      - For the "Exact" action, set the `exactTerms` parameter to the `exact_terms` session variable

 ### Setup in a pre-existing Assistant